dotnet/csharpstandard/standard/variables.md

 >
 > *end example*

 A `ref struct` may include `ref struct` or ref-like fields.
 A *ref-like field* refers to the same storage as its initializing expression.
-The initializing expression of the *ref_like field* is its *referent*.
+The initializing expression of the *ref-like field* is its *referent*.
 Unlike a reference field, a ref-like field may refer to a `struct` whose storage may be on the execution stack.
 Ref struct types include `Span<T>`, `ReadOnlySpan<T>`, and other types that include an unmanaged pointer as a member.

 > *Example:* The following example demonstrates a `ReadOnlySpan<T>` *reference variable* whose *referent* is the characters in a string. `ReadOnlySpan<T>` is a `ref struct`.
-One of its internal fields is a *ref-like field* that refers to the character array in the `string` referent.
-Therefore, `chars` is a *reference variable*:
+One of its internal fields is a *ref-like field* whose *referent* is the character array in the string `s`:
 >
 > ```csharp
 > string Reverse(string s)